-- 3.1 In the event of a vacancy or an impending vacancy in the office of Chancellor, the Nominations Sub-Committee shall seek nominations for the role as it determines, consult with the Vice-Chancellor, and make a recommendation to Council as it sees fit. - 3.2 The University Secretary shall be secretary to the Nominations Sub-Committee to Appoint a Chancellor.
+- 3.1 In the event of a vacancy or an impending vacancy in the office of Chancellor, a Chancellor Appointment Committee shall be formed to seek nominations for the role as it determines, consult with the Vice-Chancellor, and make a recommendation to Council as it sees fit. - 3.2 The Chancellor Appointment Committee shall comprise: - (i) the Chair of the Council who shall be in the Chair; - (ii) the Vice-Chancellor or nominee; - (iii) the President of the Students' Union. - 3.3 The University Secretary shall be secretary to the Chancellor Appointment Committee.